 Tax Increment Grant (TIG) Program

-Main Street, Downtown and East Waterfront TIG - Annual TIG equal to 80% of City property tax increase generated by project for up to 10 (ten) years following project completion.
-TIG increases to 100% for affordable rental housing units.
+This program offers an annual TIG equal to 80% of City property tax increase generated by project for up to ten years following project completion.
+TIG may increase to 100% for affordable rental housing units.

 Eligible Community Improvement Project Area (CIPA): Main Street, Downtown, and East Waterfront